nerps/anarchy/README.md

 # NERPS anarchy
 A simple character sheet for Shadowrun Anarchy.
 Very inoffical and with lots of house rules.
 Create a character and share the link with your game master :)

+New feature: load your own Shadowrun_Anarchy.pdf!
+The website will read the template on page 216 and set it as a background.

 This is a beta version.
+It works well only on Google Chrome (especially print layout breaks in Firefox).
 Please contribute!

 ### TODO

-I want to make this thing look pretty.
-Maybe add some character advancement.
-And I want to make print-outs fit on the template from the SRA book (which I can not provide -- go buy the book or the pdf).
+* Add a table to track karma.
+* waiting for requests :)

 ### References